 California employees may be eligible for Paid Family Leave (PFL) wage replacement benefits, which are funded through payroll deductions and coordinated through the Employment Development Department.
-PFL provides limited compensation for up to six weeks after an unpaid, seven-day waiting period when an employee needs to take leave from work to care for a parent, child, spouse or registered domestic partner who is seriously ill, or for a working parent who wants time to bond with his or her newborn, foster child or newly adopted child.
+PFL provides limited compensation for up to eight (8) weeks when an employee needs to take leave from work to care for a parent, child, spouse or registered domestic partner who is seriously ill, or for a working parent who wants time to bond with his or her newborn, foster child or newly adopted child.
 The PFL program does not provide employees with a right to a leave of absence; it is limited to a state-mandated wage replacement benefit.

 Bone Marrow and Organ Donation Leave

-Massage Revolution will grant bone marrow and organ donation leave in accordance with the requirements of applicable State and Federal law in effect at the time the leave is granted.
-California employees who donate an organ are entitled to paid leave time not exceeding thirty (30) days in any one-year period, for the purpose of donating his or her organ to another person.
+California employees who donate an organ are entitled to paid leave time not exceeding thirty (30) days and an additional thirty (30) days of unpaid leave in any one-year period, for the purpose of donating his or her organ to another person.
 Similarly, a California employee who donates his or her bone marrow to another person will be entitled to paid leave time not exceeding five (5) days in any one-year period.

-Effective July 1, 2015, Sick Leave will be available to all employees.
-Employees begin accruing paid sick leave at the commencement of employment.
-Sick leave is accrued at the rate of one (1) hour per every 30 hours worked, up to a maximum of 48 hours.
-Employees are limited to using only 24 hours of Sick Leave in a calendar year.
-Any balance of unused sick leave may be carried over to the next year until the maximum balance of 48 hours of sick leave is accrued.
+Effective July 1, 2015, Sick Leave will be available to all employees. employees begin accruing paid sick leave at the commencement of employment.
+Sick leave is accrued at the rate of one (1) hour per every 30 hours worked, up to a maximum of 72 hours. employees are limited to using only 48 hours of Sick Leave in a calendar year.
+Any balance of unused sick leave may be carried over to the next year until the maximum balance of 72 hours of sick leave is accrued.

 New Year’s Day